drrajan/codepath-twitter-redux/README.md

-## Twitter
+## Twitter Redux

 This is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: 19 hours
+Time spent: 24 hours

 ### Features

 #### Required

-- [x] User can sign in using OAuth login flow
-- [x] User can view last 20 tweets from their home timeline
-- [x] The current signed in user will be persisted across restarts
-- [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
-In other words, design the custom cell with the proper Auto Layout settings.
-You will also need to augment the model classes.
-- [x] User can pull to refresh
-- [x] User can compose a new tweet by tapping on a compose button.
-- [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- Hamburger menu
+- [x] Dragging anywhere in the view should reveal the menu.
+- [x] The menu should include links to your profile, the home timeline, and the mentions view.
-- [x] User can retweet, favorite, and reply to the tweet directly from the timeline feed.
+- [x] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
+- Profile page
+- [x] Contains the user header view
+- [x] Contains a section with the users basic stats: # tweets, # following, # followers

 #### Optional

+- [ ] Optional: Implement the paging view for the user description.
+- [ ] Optional: As the paging view moves, increase the opacity of the background screen.
+See the actual Twitter app for this effect
+- [ ] Optional: Pulling down the profile page should blur and resize the header image.
+- Home Timeline
+- [x] Tapping on a user image should bring up that user's profile page
+- [x] Optional: Account switching
+- [x] Long press on tab bar to bring up Account view with animation
+- [x] Tap account to switch to
+- [x] Include a plus button to Add an Account
+- [x] Swipe to delete an account

 - [x] When composing, you should have a countdown in the upper right for the tweet limit.
 - [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.